 for days on or after 2018-04-01 and prior to 2020-04-01.

-Not Used.

 The Daily Metered Cost DMCd is

 DMCd =UDMCd if no SGESd or SERd=0UDMCd ×(1-PCEd)-SGESSRYDIY×SERdif SGESd and SERd>0

 where SGESSRY is the SGES Sewerage refund applicable for the Financial Year Y, PCEd is the percentage of the exemption applicable on that day and where SERd is the number of Service Element Reports for the SPID.